Therassist

 The Problem Was Not the Design

 Some users stopped using the app for days because they found the recap summaries were not reliable.
-The on-device model was inconsistent for users to trust.
+The on-device model was too inconsistent for users to trust.

 Better structure